History of Ohio: Progressive era and Roaring Twenties (1890–1929)

-Great Depression
+Great Depression, World War II and the Cold War (1929–1999)

+A factory in Canton, Ohio, formerly used to manufacture safes and locks, converted to produce half-tracks during World War II.
+Many Ohio factories shifted to the production of military equipment for the war effort.

 Ohio was hit very hard by the Great Depression in the 1930s.
 In 1932, unemployment for the state reached 37.3%.
 By 1933, 40% of factory workers and 67% of construction labor were unemployed.
 The voters supported Franklin D. Roosevelt in 1932, 1936, and 1940, with large margins in the cities.
 Roosevelt's New Deal had provided hundreds of thousands of jobs for the unemployed and their sons.
-By 1944 the depression was gone, relief had ended and Republican Governor John W. Bricker was running for vice-president.
-Roosevelt lost the state but still won reelection.
+By 1944, the depression was gone, relief had ended and Republican Governor John W. Bricker was running for vice-president.
+In the election that year, Roosevelt lost Ohio but still won reelection nationwide.

-World War II
+American Jews watched the rise of the Third Reich with apprehension.
+Cleveland residents Jerry Siegel and Joe Shuster created the Superman comic character in the spirit of the Jewish golem.
+Many of their comics portrayed Superman fighting and defeating the Nazis.
 Ohio played a major role in World War II, especially in providing manpower, food, and munitions to the Allied cause.
+During the war, many Ohio manufacturers converted their facilities to produce military equipment and other war materials in support of the Allied powers.
 Ohio manufactured 8.4 percent of total United States military armaments produced during World War II, ranking fourth among the 48 states.

-Cold War
+The Dayton Project was a branch of the larger Manhattan Project to develop polonium triggers used in early atomic bombs.

-Ohio became heavily anti-Communist during the Cold War following World War II.
+Ohio became heavily anti-communist during the Cold War following World War II.
 Time magazine reported in 1950 that police officers in Columbus were warning youth clubs to be suspicious of communist agitators.
-Campbell Hill in Bellefontaine became the site of a main U.S. Cold War base and a precursor to NORAD.
+Campbell Hill in Bellefontaine became the site of a main US Cold War base and a precursor to NORAD.
 Anti-communist personalities emerged from the state, including Janet Greene of Columbus, the political right's answer to Joan Baez.
 Her songs included "Commie Lies", "Poor Left Winger", and "Comrade's Lament".
-Ohio was the scene of the Kent State Massacre, where four anti-Vietnam war protesters, although peaceful themselves, were shot dead, by badly frightened and poorly trained guardsmen.
-In the 1980s Ohio heavily supported the elections of President Ronald Reagan and his celebrated his success in winning the Cold War.

-Ohio became an industrial magnet in the 1950s.
-By 1960, 10% of the population had been born in nearby Kentucky, West Virginia or Tennessee.

-Ohio was an important state in the developing ties between the United States and the People's Republic of China in the late 1970s and early 1980s.
-Relations between the two countries normalized in 1979, during the second term of Ohio governor Jim Rhodes.
-Rhodes sought to encourage U.S.-China economic ties, viewing China as a potential market for Ohio machinery exports for companies like Timken Company and Parker Hannifin.
-In July 1979, Rhodes led State of Ohio Trade Mission to China.
-The trip resulted in developing economic ties, a sister state-province relationship with Hubei province, long-running Chinese exhibitions at the Ohio State Fair, and major academic exchanges between Ohio State University and Wuhan University.